Tuesday, March 24, 2020

 My immediate reaction was the rage I diverted toward Linda two weeks prior.
 I screamed, stomped, smacked the wall.
 That message was just about the last thing I needed to hear.

-And that is exactly the point- I heard the message.
+And that’s exactly the point- I heard the message.
 Nobody else and certainly not my mom.

 (Does Heaven even get voicemail?)

 First the pointless awkward visit and then a voicemail to Heaven?
-I know people grieve in different ways but had no idea dis-courtesy was one of them.
+I know people grieve in different ways but had no idea disrespect was one of them.

 Anyway, I oddly understood why my mother did what she did.

-She had depression most of her life and a chronic headache of varying degrees for over 15 years.
-Every possible treatment and medication was exhausted without a lasting result or even an explanation.
+She dealt with Depression for most of her life and a chronic headache of varying degrees for over 15 years.
+Every possible treatment and medication had been exhausted, without a lasting result or even an explanation.

 One thing that will always bother me is what exactly happened on the weekend in question.